wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:58:66"
         ```

-        - This code reads the CrossChainSender.json file, which is the compiled output of the CrossChainSender.sol contract.
+        - This code reads the `CrossChainSender.json` file, the compiled output of the `CrossChainSender.sol` contract.
-        - The file is located in the `../out/` directory, which contains the ABI (Application Binary Interface) and bytecode generated after the contract was compiled.
+        - The file is in the `../out/` directory, which contains the ABI (Application Binary Interface) and bytecode generated during contract compilation.
         - It uses the `fs.readFileSync` function to read the file and `JSON.parse` to convert the file contents (in JSON format) into a JavaScript object.

     6. Extract the contract ABI and bytecode: